Ayc0/tutorial-shell/var/users/login/README.txt

-Oh oh, you find me!
+Oh oh, you found me!

 To go to the next level, write this: "su level1"
 (su means "switch user")